Table of Contents

 You can also find out that some sloths live closer to you than you think.
 Some sloths are kept at Sloth Sanctuaries.
 What is a Sloth Sanctuary?
-A sloth sanctuary is a reserved piece of land where the habitat of sloth and other creatures are protected.
+A sloth sanctuary is a reserved piece of land where the habitat of sloths and other creatures is protected.

 They can be called National Park, Forest Reserves, Natural Reserves where sloths are preserved in their natural environment.

 These Sloth sanctuaries are for educational purposes meant to provide meaningful experiences befitting the places and the people there.

 But always remember that the main purpose is to preserve these amazing creatures in their natural habitat as much as possible